ADORSYS-GIS/webank-UserApp/Docs/Offline_Withdrawal_Architecture.md

      - Verifies the Agent Account Certificate's validity and signature.
    - Extracts and verifies the Client's Account Certificate:
      - Ensures the integrity and authenticity of the signed data structure.
-   - If the verification succeeds, the request is forwarded to the Digital Account System (DAS).
+   - If the verification succeeds, the request is forwarded to the Deposit Account Service (DAS).

-### 4. **Digital Account System (DAS)**
+### 4. **Deposit Account Service (DAS)**
    - Verifies the Client's Account Certificate and Account ID:
      - Checks the authenticity and validity of the Client's Account Certificate.
-     - Extracts and hashes the Client's Account ID from the signed data structure and certificate.
+     - Extracts and hash Client's Account ID from the signed data structure and certificate.
+     - Extract the Account ID hash from the certificate
-   - Compares the hashed Account ID:
+   - Compares the hashed Account ID from the certificate and the hash Account ID from the request body ( use same hashing mechanism):
      - If they match, the withdrawal transaction is executed.
      - If they don’t match, the transaction is rejected.